 The Dutch tax authority has issued a number of assessments to the Fiscal Unity on various issues across the years 2003-2016 in relation to various intra-group transactions.
 BATIH has appealed against the assessments in full which has been rejected by the DTA.
 BATIH believes that its companies have meritorious defences in law and fact in each of the above matters and currently pursues each dispute through the judicial system.
-The District Court quashed the correctional assessments for the years 2003-2007 however upheld most of the correctional assessments for most of the issues regarding the years 2003-2013.
-The DTA and BATIH respectively filed appeals against these judgments and the issues covering the full period 2003-2013 are now pending before the Amsterdam Court of Appeal.
-With respect to the years 2013 (additional assessment) - 2016, various court hearings have been scheduled before the District Court of North Holland in the period May-July 2023.
+The District Court and the Court of Appeal quashed the correctional assessments for the years 2003-2007 and following an appeal from the Dutch tax authority this is now pending at the Supreme Court.
+With respect to the years 2008-2016, the District Court upheld most of the correctional assessments for most of the issues and the DTA and BATIH respectively filed appeals against these judgments.
+Hearings have been held at the Court of Appeal in November and December 2024 and a judgment is not expected before June 2025.